rupanshi-chawda/nm-examples/remove_python3_kernel.md

 There two ways, First is either go to the directory where kernels are residing and delete from there. or, </br>
 Using this command below - </br>

+- Open Terminal in your notebook
-- List all kernels and grap the name of the kernel you want to remove, to get the paths of all your kernels.
+- To List all kernels and grab the name of the kernel you want to remove, also to get the paths of all your kernels.
 ```
  $ jupyter kernelspec list
  ```